Here are some points to consider when

 Today’s SaaS (software as a service) subscription model makes getting a POS system affordable, but the true costs are sometimes hidden in the details.
-Your POS system should have simple pay-as-you-go monthly pricing without long term agreements or cancellation fees.
 Be aware that some POS vendors may mask subscription costs by forcing you to use a certain credit card processor.
 Transparent no-nonsense pricing is the hallmark of a reputable company.

 As technology is evolving at a breakneck pace, make sure the POS system you choose today won’t become obsolete tomorrow.
 Two trends fast becoming reality are mobile payments and cloud-based software delivery and data storage.
 Mobile payments are predicted to overtake credit card payments in less than a decade.
 Mobile loyalty programs are becoming more common in the retail and hospitality environments.

 POS systems that expect to be relevant in the years ahead must be built on a flexible platform that supports these mobile integrations.
 Cloud-based POS systems eliminate the need for costly upgrades and any security concerns associated with traditional client-server systems.
 Frequent software updates are necessary so your system always has the latest features and security requirements.
 These updates should be free for the lifetime of your account.